JustinPaoletta/my_portfolio/docs/VSCODE_DEBUGGING.md

 ### 5. Debug Accessibility Tests

-**Purpose:** Debug accessibility-specific Playwright tests.
+**Purpose:** Debug Playwright tests with accessibility focus.

 **What it does:**

-- Runs `npm run test:a11y:debug`
+- Runs `npm run test:e2e:debug` (Playwright's debug mode works for all tests including accessibility checks)
-- Same as E2E debugging but focused on accessibility tests
+- Same as E2E debugging but can be used specifically for accessibility test files
 - Useful for understanding axe-core violations

 **When to use:**